cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 __Purpose: Get familar with the provided template files and the user service.__

 Before you can install the helm chart, open the *values.yaml* file.
 We left out the values of a few entries, you have to fill them out yourself:
-- What some of the values should be is mentioned above.
+- The values for e.g. Image and Version are mentioned above.
 - For the password you can choose any string, if you want to generate one, you can do so by executing in an termial e.g. `openssl rand -base64 32` ([here are a few more ways](https://www.howtogeek.com/howto/30184/10-ways-to-generate-a-random-password-from-the-command-line/)).
 - ServicePort can be any port (e.g. 80 or 8080), you will need this one later to configure the route used by ads.